 Here at Primacy, we understand that cotton isn’t an easy crop to grow.
 Your client spends months preparing the soil and tending their cottonseed.
 Relative to other summer crops, growing costs for cotton are higher and hail presents a significant risk to the production levels.
 A single and severe hailstorm or fire can wipe out your client’s entire crop season.

-That’s why Primacy offer insurance solutions especially tailored for cotton farmers at a competitive price.
+That’s why Primacy offer insurance solutions especially tailored for cotton farmers.
 And we ensure fast, efficient and supportive service so they can achieve the best yield possible.

 Call us today to find out about our comprehensive insurance options.

 This is a limited summary only.
 Terms, conditions, limits and exclusions apply.
 For full details and before making a decision, please consider the relevant Policy wording which is available on this website.

 We provide cover against the loss of yield due to:

 - Hail and Fire.

 - What optional events can be covered?